 Recent sonographic advances have contributed to accurate and reliable visualization of intrauterine vascularity.
 The first breakthrough in the assessment of fetal circulation was the Doppler system.
 Technical developments in Doppler ultrasound (US) equipment, especially highly sensitive color Doppler, power Doppler, and bidirectional power Doppler imaging techniques, have made it possible to study the fetal circulatory system, including cerebral vascularization.
 Early fetal circulation has been demonstrated by conventional two-dimensional (2D) color Doppler since the 1990s.1 Fine vessels inside the choroid plexus were depicted and assessed in 1994.2,3 Two-dimensional color/power Doppler combined with transvaginal sonography (TVS) became a powerful tool to demonstrate early fetal vascularization.4,5 Embryonal/fetal development is amazingly rapid, and the structure of the brain changes throughout pregnancy.
 Introduction of three-dimensional (3D) power Doppler technology in the late 1990s enabled visualization of intracranial vessels.
 This assessment, combined with TVS, has provided 3D sonoangiographic images, and adds useful information in the prenatal evaluation of normal brain development, vascular malformation, and tumoral vascularity.6,7

 DEVELOPMENT OF EMBRYONAL CEREBRAL CIRCULATION

-Vascular endothelial cells cover the entire inner surface of blood vessels and are influenced by vascular endothelial growth factor (VEGF), which is a potent angiogenic factor working as an endothelial cell-specific mitogen and exerting a trophic effect on neurons ...
+Vascular endothelial cells cover the entire inner surface of blood vessels and are influenced by vascular endothelial growth factor (VEGF), which is a potent angiogenic factor working as an endothelial cell-specific mitogen and exerting a trophic effect ...